Dave-team/Knowledge-base/Project management.md

 ## Stakeholder management
 - When I need others to do things, always ask when something can be completed by.
 Make sure to indicate clearly how important it is to get done
 - Once we know when something can be completed by, I can follow up around that time to check in - after all, it should be done.
+    - 'Hey I wanted to check in and see if there is an update on X'?
+    - 'Hey I am planning my week - do you think progress will be made on X'?
 - If things don't get done, make sure to clarify priority and potentially get exec support.
 Sometimes, things just naturally take long and that might be okay
 - When a project is ongoing but it's importance isn't really there - the business doesn't need it that much, it's okay to cancel the project
 - When working on something, block out 15 minutes to go through things - otherwise it won't happen.
 Asking them over email / Slack is just less effective